AlexMarambio/RTSP-CLIENT-SERVER/README.md

 You can start your server in a **linux** enviroment by using the following command.

-Incicia el servidor simplemente usando el siguiente comando en tu maquina **linux**.
+Inicia el servidor simplemente usando el siguiente comando en tu maquina **linux**.

     $ docker run --rm -it --network=host --name yourServerName bluenviron/mediamtx:latest-ffmpeg
 Note: Consider changing `yourServerName` to what ever you want, `:latest-ffmpeg` is important to use ffmpeg to upload and watch streamings.